Rodenticide: Metal phosphides

 Metal phosphides do not accumulate in the tissues of poisoned animals, so the risk of secondary poisoning is low.

 Before the advent of anticoagulants, phosphides were the favored kind of rat poison.
-During World War II, they came into use in United States because of shortage of strychnine due to the Japanese occupation of the territories where the strychnine tree is grown.
+During World War II, they came into use in the United States because of shortage of strychnine due to the Japanese occupation of the territories where the strychnine tree is grown.
 Phosphides are rather fast-acting rat poisons, resulting in the rats dying usually in open areas, instead of in the affected buildings.